Skip to content

 • Small sample sizes will naturally appear skewed — test with 50+ plays

-• If some prizes are depleted, remaining prizes effectively have higher chances
+• If some prizes are depleted or hit their daily cap, remaining prizes effectively have higher chances

 1. Confirm the prize is active (not inactive/disabled)